zmienosez/RT-890-custom-firmware/README.md

 - When scanning is in progress, use the `Freq scanner` key to change the scan list, this action will move to the next non-empty scanlist, or switch to scan all mode if all subsequent lists are empty.
 - To change the direction of current scan, use the `up`/`down` keys.
 - To force the scan to resume when the scanner stops on a signal, use the `up`/`down` keys.
-- Press any key other than `Freq scanner` to stop scanning.
+- Press any key other than `Freq scanner` or `Up`/`Down` to stop scanning.
+  - `Exit` key will restore the frequency or channel that was active before scanning started.
+  - `Menu` key will restore the last frequency or channel on wich the scanner stopped.
+  - Any other key will stop the scanner where it is.

 ### Spectrum Usage
 Start spectrum by mapping a key (side key or keypad) to the Spectrum action using the main menu.
 Spectrum will launch, centered on the frequency from the active VFO/Memory Channel.